lassekongo83/zuki-themes/README.md

 ## Troubleshooting

-If you have a GTK/Gnome version newer or older than 3.18 the theme may not work properly.
-Gnome 3.20+ support will probably arrive later.
+If you have a GTK/Gnome version older than 3.18 the theme may not work properly.

 ## Bug reporting